 This history-based humanity selective course represents the capstone course of this sequence and ranges from the Age of Revolutions to 9/11 and the global war on terror.
-This course explores the developing relationships between nation-states, aspiring nationalists, transnational actors, overarching global forces and trends and competing new worldviews regarding the shape and direction of an increasingly connected world. (writing intensive; prerequisites: WRIT 1102 with a C- or better)
+This course explores the developing relationships between nation-states, aspiring nationalists, transnational actors, overarching global forces and trends and competing new worldviews regarding the shape and direction of an increasingly connected world. (advanced liberal arts selective, writing intensive; prerequisites: WRIT 1102 with a C- or better)